 Additionally, whales rely heavily on hearing and echolocation to move around the sea.
 What this means is that noise pollution in the waters significantly affects their life.

-Humans have invested heavily on sonar systems and other technological devices to search for offshore oil and natural gases, which can interfere with their navigation.
+Humans have invested heavily in sonar systems and other technological devices to search for offshore oil and natural gases, which can interfere with their navigation.

-This can affect the navigation of whales, sometimes causing them to swim into shallow waters and close to the shore.
+This can affect whales’ navigation, sometimes causing them to swim into shallow waters and close to the shore.
 This behavior can also increase the risk of predation.